Volorf/XR-Emitter/README.md

 {
     private bool _lastTriggerButtonState = false;

-    // Subsrice a method to an event stream private void OnEnable()
+    // Subsribe a method to an event stream private void OnEnable()
     {
         XREmitterR.OnTriggerButtonPressed += SetBoxVisability;
     }

-    // That's a general good practice to unsubscribe a method when its object is gone) private void OnDisable()
+    // A good practice to unsubscribe a method when its object is gone private void OnDisable()
     {
         XREmitterR.OnTriggerButtonPressed -= SetBoxVisability;
     }

-    // The signature of the method the same as the event stream we are going to subscribe it to (it passes a bool value as a parameter). private void SetBoxVisability (bool b)
+    // The signature of the method the same as the event stream we want to subscribe it to. private void SetBoxVisability (bool b)
     {
-        // Switch to get the bool value only once when it changes if (_lastTriggerButtonState == b) return;
+        if (_lastTriggerButtonState == b) return;
         _lastTriggerButtonState = b;

-        // Set visability based on the bool value this.transform.gameobject.SetActive(b);
+        this.transform.gameobject.SetActive(b);
     }
 }